Available for: iPad, iPhone, Android, Kindle Fire, Mac, and Windows Desktop, running app version 5.9 and above.

 Since the text of Rahlf's Septuaginta relied mainly on Vaticanus (B), the Critical Apparatus provides information on alternate readings in Alexandrinus (A) and Sinaiticus (S).
 Hanhart's revision of the apparatus also added information on variants found in a select number of uncials and other rescensions.

-This resource is also available as the text of the LXX alone, the text with parsings, or the text with the apparatus and parsings:
+This resource is also available as the text of the LXX, the apparatus and parsings: LXX with apparatus and parsings.